-Justine Johannes - Director, Engineering Sciences Center at Sandia National Laboratories.
+Justine Johannes - Director, Material, Physical and Chemical Sciences Center at Sandia National Laboratories.

-Dr. Justine Johannes is the Director of the Engineering Sciences Center in Albuquerque, New Mexico, which is an organization of approximately 400 employees committed to supporting Sandia’s national security mission by integrating theory, computational simulation, and experimental discovery and validation across length and time scales to understand and predict the behavior of complex physical phenomena and systems.
+Justine Johannes is the Director of the Material, Physical, and Chemical Sciences Center.
+In this capacity she directs the Center in providing materials expertise and innovation to enable success in national security missions.
+Justine is responsible for leading Sandia’s Materials Research Foundation, ensuring that the R&D performed sustains and grows the expertise for the Laboratory.
 Justine started her career at Sandia in the Engineering Sciences Center in 1994 after completing her Bachelor of Science in Chemical Engineering from the Colorado School of Mines and her Ph.D. in Chemical Engineering from the University of Texas at Austin.
 Her early career focused on chemical kinetics and integration of verification and validation of predictive capabilities.
-In 2005, she was promoted to Senior Manager in the Materials Science and Engineering Center (Center 1800) where she was responsible for research, development and application engineering of new materials and processes, and for connecting the materials expertise to programs in multiple business units.
-In 2010, Justine moved to the Nuclear Weapons Science & Technology Program Center as the program manager for the Advanced Simulation and Computing program.
-As program manager, Justine worked effectively to connect ASC funded work to NW mission needs, support foundational research and development, and champion partnerships within and outside the lab.
-In 2012, Justine returned to the Engineering Sciences Center.
+In 2005, she was promoted to Senior Manager in the Materials Science and Engineering Center where she was responsible for research, development and application engineering of new materials and processes, and for connecting the materials expertise to programs in multiple business units.
+In 2010, Justine moved to the Nuclear Weapons Science & Technology Program Center as the program manager for the Advanced Simulation and Computing (ASC) program.
+As program manager, Justine worked effectively to connect ASC funded work to NW mission needs, supported foundational research and development, and championed partnerships within and outside the lab.
+In 2013, Justine was named Director of the Engineering Sciences Center.
 In that role she had responsibility for advancing and integrating theory, computational simulation and experimental discovery to understand and predict the behavior of complex engineered systems.
 In 2017, Justine became the Director for Asset Security and WMD Response where she had three primary responsibilities: technology development and deployment for critical asset protection, advanced technology to prevent the use of WMD, and emergency planning and response.
 In May 2020, Justine returned to the Material, Physical, and Chemical Sciences Center in her current role as Director.

 Doug Kothe - Regents’ Director of the Exascale Computing Project (ECP), Oak Ridge National Laboratory.